 From nights out in East Nashville to my first honky-tonk experience (ok, maybe it was also a little about the music,) to a Nashville Eats food tour, to restaurants and some of the best places to eat in Nashville, plus multiple stops at the same barbecue joint…it’s incredible how much you can learn about a city’s food scene in just a handful of days and 3-5 daily meals!

 So, what are the classic must-haves for a foodie weekend in Nashville?

-Here’s the list of where to eat in Nashville I wish someone had given me before I arrived.
+Here’s the list of the best places to eat in Nashville I wish someone had given me before I arrived.

 410 4th Ave S (Peabody)